 While I’m all for continuing to expose our kids to a variety of foods, there are times when tucking veggies into foods they already love—like meatballs—can be a big help.
 Plus, it’s an easy way to add flavor and tenderness to these meatballs, which my whole family loves.

-These are delicious on their own, simmered in Marinara Sauce, and/or paired with a favorite pasta.
+These are delicious on their own, simmered in easy Marinara Sauce, and/or paired with a favorite pasta.
 We also sometimes eat them plain, we love them so much.

 ingredients in healthy meatball recipe